Public health aims to keep our population well, improve health, and prevent illness.

 Health is influenced by a wide range of factors including our housing, income, diet, and access to health and other social services.
 An important part of public health work is working together with communities and health services to influence the many wider causes of good health or ill health in our population.

 For most people public health work will influence their lives in many different ways every day.
-Examples include regulation of water supply, smokefree workplaces, bars and restaurants reduce our exposure to smoke; and vaccinations prevent the spread of infectious diseases.
+Examples include regulation of water supply, smokefree workplaces, bars and restaurants reduce our exposure to smoke; and vaccinations prevent the spread of infectious diseases like COVID-19.

 Who we are